Dark Woke: The term

 Political analysts, including MSNBC's Chris Hayes, noted that such actions represented a fundamental shift in approaching political communication.
+The movement has been observed an attempt to defy the "woke" qualities that many have viewed as cringe-worthy, such as virtue policing and extreme political correctness.
+Instead of upholding the "they go low, we go high" attitude associated with woke rhetoric, the Dark Woke crowd is adopting a "they go low, we go lower" approach instead.

+Dark Woke-ness has taken hold almost entirely online, and started out as mostly ironic internet trolling.
+However, it quickly became something more when political figures and frustrated citizens alike realized that this strategy garnered more attention than previous "civility"-centered approaches.
+On a 2025 New York Times podcast, Hayes explained the disparity that exists between Democrats and Republicans when it comes to the "attentional ecosystem."
+He argued that Democrats "still believe that the type of attention you get is the most important thing," meaning if one's choice comes down to either negative attention or no attention, they should go for no attention.
+On the other hand, the pro-Trump faction of Republicans "believe that the volume, the sum total of attention, is the most important thing.
+And a lot of negative attention: not only fine – maybe great.”
+Dark woke is the progressive left's attempt at mimicking this strategic attitude, contending that the current political climate calls for more drastic measures than restrained, politically correct responses.

 History

 Dark Woke has been described by media outlets as an evolution or extension of the "dirtbag left" approach in left-wing politics.
 During Trump's first presidential term from 2017 to 2021, Democrats broadly adopted what became known as the "Resistance" strategy, a broadly confrontational approach characterized by consistent opposition to Trump administration policies.
 The strategy manifested through legislative opposition, public protests, and aggressive social media engagement.

 Following Democratic electoral defeats in 2024, party leadership, including Senate Minority Leader Chuck Schumer and House Minority Leader Hakeem Jeffries, urged colleagues to pivot away from personality-based conflicts toward substantive policy critiques.
 Senator Cory Booker described conservative dominance in certain media spaces and the rapid spread of narratives through right-leaning channels, and the necessity for Democrats to develop more effective countermeasures.
 Senator Chris Murphy described right-wing groups as having a "permanent information ecosystem" that allowed them to define democratic messaging online and prevent it from being amplified, like their viewpoints are.

 The term "Dark Woke" first gained prominence on social media platform Twitter/X during Trump's second inauguration ceremonies.
 The term emerged as a reference to the earlier "Dark Brandon" meme, used to support Biden's presidency following his Battle for the Soul of the Nation speech against Trump and his supporters.
 The movement emerged amid significant political changes in early 2025 conducted by the Trump administration, including widespread corporate rollbacks of diversity, equity, and inclusion (DEI) programs and substantial changes to federal anti-discrimination policies.